 Vanna Hem lives in Phnom Penh, Cambodia.
-With our support he made ‘Karma?’ and ‘Gay pride 2012 Phnom Penh’ and ‘Karma?’ and with DOHN, he produces ‘Lotus Sports Club’ now.
+With our support he made ‘Gay pride 2012 Phnom Penh’ and ‘Karma?’ and with DOHN, he produces ‘Lotus Sports Club’ now.

 ⇒ To see the full-length documentary, click here.